Welcome to my complete guide to WooCommerce Subscriptions.

-When you offer a signup coupon, the customer will get a discount on the signup fee, but have to pay the regular amount for the recurring fees.
+When you offer a signup coupon, customers will get a discount on first signing up but would have to pay the regular amount for recurring fees.

-For both discount types, it is possible to offer a fixed amount or choose a percentage of the total amount.
+For both discount types, it is possible to offer a fixed amount (for example $10 off) or choose a percentage of the total amount (10% off).

-As the extension comes with full support for notification emails, both the admin(s) and the customer will get notifications for various events.
+As the WooCommerce Subscription extension comes with full support for notification emails, both the admin(s) and the customer will get notifications for various events.
 You can enable or disable emails for various events like: